 The Origins - Drumming for Mother Earth

-Frame drums have many names: From the delicate daf drum to the powerful powwow drum, countless cultures around the world use their own individual membranofons.
-Whether as an accompanying instrument, for ceremonies and rituals or for classical pieces of music - the settings and playing styles are very different.
+Frame drums have many names: From the delicate Daf drum to the powerful Powwow drum, countless cultures around the world use their very own individual membranophones.
+Whether as an accompanying instrument, for ceremonies and rituals or for classical music pieces - the settings and playing styles are very different.

 We would like to give you a small overview of the musical and spiritual possibilities of drums with the following overview.

 Get in touch with each other and with yourself - thanks to drums from feeltone

 The ritual drums made in our workshop are similar to the North American, Mongolian and Lappish models.
 In addition to handy models, you will also find large powwow dr ums for your ceremonies.
 We use only natural materials: the frame is made of wood, while the membrane and cord are made of animal skin.
 Our skins come from a tanner who works exclusively with small farms and hunters.
 Through him we source cattle, horse, boar and deer hides.

 The feeltone ritual drums are played trance-like with a mallet during personal or group rituals.
 They are also ideal for full moon drumming.
 And in adverse weather conditions?
 We have drums especially for outdoor use from the famous drumhead manufacturer Remo in our program.
 They are water resistant because their skins are made of plastic.
 This is very practical when the weather is too humid for natural drums.

 In addition, you will find accessories for drums in the feeltone range, such as our high-quality drum bags in all sizes - for the best storage and safe transport of your drum.

 Self-made drums - frames and skins for your unique drum

 You want to build your own individual ritual drum?
 Then you will find at feeltone both individual parts and drum kits for an instrument according to your ideas.